StackStorm/st2contrib/extra/logstash/README.md

 ####Setup dashboard

-The easiest way to install the dashboard is through the Kibana UI.
+The dashboards are located in the 'dashboards' folder.
+The easiest way to install them is through the Kibana UI.

 1. Click the 'load' button in the upper right corner
 2. Click 'Advanced'